Vojtěch I of Pernštejn: Life

 His parents were Vilém II of Pernštejn and Johanka of Liblice.
 Little is known about his childhood.
-In 1497, at the age of seven, he and his elder brother Jan IV were knighted at Pardubice Castle by Ling Vladislav II of Bohemia and Hungary, who was on his way from Prague to Hungary.
+In 1497, at the age of seven, he and his elder brother Jan IV were knighted at Pardubice Castle by King Vladislaus II, who was on his way from Prague to Hungary.

 In 1507, he married Markéta of Kostka of Postupice.
 His brother Jan IV married Markéta's sister Anna later that year.
 Vojtěch and Markéta initially resided at Lanškroun Castle.

 His father held the office of High Hofmeister of Bohemia until 1514, when it was transferred to Vojtěch, with permission of the King.
 However, the Estates objected, pointing out that Vojtěch was only 24 years old and did not have any relevant experience.
 Vilém, Vojtěch's father argued that he had received the office for life in 1490, so that the transfer only meant that Vojtěch would inherit the office when Vilém died.
 Vilém felt that Lanškroun Castle was unsuitable for Hluboká, now that he held high office and therefore gave him Hluboká Castle, which he had purchased in 1490 from the Bohemian Chamber.
 Consequently, Vojtěch styled himself Vojtěch of Pernštejn and Hluboká after 1515.

 When his father died in 1521, Vojtěch inherited his Bohemian possessions, while his brother Jan IV inherited the Moravian possessions.
 Vojtěch moved to Pardubice Castle, which he rebuilt in Renaissance style, and began styling himself "Vojtěch of Pernštejn and Pardubice".
 In the same year, he inherited Chlumec nad Cidlinou from Vilém Kostka of Postupice, the father of his first wife, even though he had since remarried.
 He also rebuilt the castle in Chlumec nad Cidlinou in Renaissance style.